finol-digital/Card-Game-Simulator/docs/README.md

 ![Game Popup Image](screenshots/gamepopup.png)

-For example, the AutoUpdate URL for Hearthstone is: https://hs.finoldigital.com/
+For example, the CGS AutoUpdate URL for Hearthstone is: https://hearthstone.finoldigital.com/

 You can also define your own custom game(s) by following the [Custom Games Documentation](CUSTOM.md).